-Key management personnel in charge of directing and controlling, running and operating the Charity are deemed to be the Board of Management and the Senior Management Team.
+Key personnel in charge of directing and controlling, running and operating the Charity are deemed to be the Board of Management and the Senior Management Team.
 The Senior Management Team comprises the Chief Executive, The Deputy Chief Executive and Head of Children and Young People, the Head of Housing, the Head of Finance and the Head of Central Services.
-The Trustees give their time and expertise freely and receive no reimbursement for expenses.